uswds/uswds-site/_posts/2017-04-26-fractal-federalist.md

 [`release-1.1.0-pre` branch]({{ page.preview_baseurl
 }}/release-1.1.0-pre/).

+Federalist hosts other websites across government and is open for business.
+If you are intersted in using it to host and preview your own federal static sites, please [get in touch with that team!](https://docs.google.com/forms/d/1iB8aW7c9r1QH3s8XElQCrnXRGjAiPUYpWG1CMeEqGIo/viewform)

 Equipped with Fractal and Federalist's automatically published URLs, we can add preview links to each of our GitHub pull requests, and more quickly collect feedback on proposed changes.
 Whenever we create a new pull request, we can